lkodinsson/MARS/Appendix/Conditions.md

 #### Unconscious

-Unconscious characters can perform no actions.
+Unconscious characters cannot perform actions.
 Loud noises or other disrupting behaviour may awaken an unconscious individual.
 When a character becomes unconscious they also become prone.